 There is no clear dividing line between one type of abuse and another.
 The following section is divided into four areas to help categorise what may be seen or heard.
-Children/young people may show symptoms from one or all of the categories.
+Adults may show symptoms from one or all of the categories.
 This should not be used as a checklist.
-Workers and volunteers should be aware of anything unusual displayed by the child/young person.
+Workers and volunteers should be aware of anything unusual displayed by the adult.

-1 PHYSICAL SIGNS OF ABUSE
+PHYSICAL SIGNS OF ABUSE

-- Bruise marks consistent with either straps or slaps - Undue fear of adults Fear of going home to parents or carers - Aggression towards others - Unexplained injuries or burns particularly if they are recurrent and especially in non-mobile babies - Any injuries not consistent with the explanation given for them - Injuries that occur to the body in places which are not normally exposed to falls, rough games, etc - Reluctance to change for, or participate in games or swimming - Bruises, bites, burns, fractures etc which do not have an accidental/ satisfactory explanation - Cuts/scratches/substance abuse - Hitting (with the hand or implement) smacking, punching, kicking, slapping, twisting/pulling ear, hair or fingers, holding/squeezing with a tight grip, biting, and burning
+- Bruise marks consistent with either straps or slaps - Undue fear of adults Fear of going home to parents or carers - Aggression towards others - Unexplained injuries or burns particularly if they are recurrent and especially in non-mobile babies - Any injuries not consistent with the explanation given for them - Injuries that occur to the body in places which are not normally exposed to falls, rough games, etc - Reluctance to change for, or participate in games or swimming - Bruises, bites, burns, fractures etc which do not have an accidental/ satisfactory explanation - Cuts/scratches/substance abuse

-Fabricated illness -see SSCB website for the procedure inc signs and symptoms эмэ э у мү тэмэ Exposure to danger/lack of supervision NECLECT Neglect - under nourishment, failure to grow, constant hunger, NEGLECT stealing or gorging food, untreated illnesses, inadequate care etc. Injuries that have not received medical attention Inadequate/inappropriate clothing Constant hunger Poor standards of hygiene Untreated illnesses Persistent lack of attention, warmth or praise Changes or regression in mood or behaviour, particularly where a EMOTIONAL SIGNS child withdraws or becomes clinging.
-Also, depression/ aggression, extreme anxietyNervousness, frozen watchfulness OF ABUSE Obsessions or phobias Sudden under-achievement or lack of concentration Inappropriate relationships with peers and/or adults Attention-seeking behaviour Persistent tiredness Running away/stealing/lying Humiliating, taunting, or threatening a child whether in front of others or alone.
-Persistent lack of attention, warmth, or praise.
-Shouting/yelling at a child Radicalisation - use of inappropriate language, possession of violent extremist literature, behavioural changes, the expression of extremist views, advocating violent actions and means, association with known INDICATORS OF extremists, seeking to recruit others.
-POSSIBLE SEXUAL Language and drawing inappropriate for age.
-Child with excessive processing with sexual matters and detailed.
-ABUSE Child with excessive preoccupation with sexual matters and detailed knowledge of adult sexual behaviour ADOOL Regularly engages in age-inappropriate sexual play Sexual knowledge inappropriate for their age Wariness on being approached Soreness in the genital area or unexplained rashes or marks in the genital areas Pain on urination Difficulty in walking or sitting Stained or bloody underclothes Recurrent tummy pains or headaches Bruises on inner thigh or buttock.
-Any allegations made by a child concerning sexual abuse Sexual activity through words, play or drawing
+Hitting (with the hand or implement) smacking, punching, kicking, slapping, twisting/pulling ear, hair or fingers, holding/squeezing with a tight grip, biting, and burning Fabricated illness -see SSCB website for the procedure inc signs and symptoms NEGLECT Exposure to danger/lack of supervision Neglect - under nourishment, failure to grow, constant hunger, stealing or gorging food, untreated illnesses, inadequate care etc. Injuries that have not received medical attention Inadequate/inappropriate clothing Constant hunger Poor standards of hygiene Untreated illnesses Persistent lack of attention, warmth or praise

+EMOTIONAL SIGNS Changes or regression in mood or behaviour, particularly where an adult withdraws or becomes clinging.
+Also, depression/aggression, and/or extreme anxiety OF ABUSE Nervousness, frozen watchfulness Obsessions or phobias Sudden under-achievement or lack of concentration Inapprendicte relationships with pages and/or adults Inappropriate relationships with peers and/or adults Attacking a solving high suitage.
+Attention-seeking behaviour Persistent tiredness Running away/stealing/lying Humiliating, taunting or threatening an adult whether in front of others or alone.
+Persistent lack of attention, warmth or praise.
+Shouting/yelling at an adult/child Radicalisation - use of inappropriate language, possession of violent extremist literature, behavioural changes, the expression of extremist views, advocating violent actions and means, association with known extremists, seeking to recruit others.

+INDICATORS OF Language and drawing inappropriate for age.
+POSSIBLE SEXUAL Regularly engages in age-inappropriate sexual play ABUSE Wariness on being approached Soreness in the genital area or unexplained rashes or marks in the genital areas Pain on urination Difficulty in walking or sitting Stained or bloody underclothes Recurrent tummy pains or headaches Bruises on inner thigh or buttock.
+Any allegations made by an adult concerning sexual abuse Sexual activity through words, play or drawing Adult who is sexually provocative or seductive with adults Inappropriate bed-sharing arrangements at home

-- Child who is sexually provocative or seductive with adults - Inappropriate bed-sharing arrangements at home - Severe sleep disturbances with fears, phobias, vivid dreams or nightmares, sometimes with overt or veiled sexual connotations - Eating disorders anorexia, bulimia - Unaccounted sources of money - Telling you about being asked to 'keep a secret' or dropping hints or clues about abuse.
+• Severe sleep disturbances with fears, phobias, vivid dreams or nightmares, sometimes with overt or veiled sexual connotations

+- Eating disorders anorexia, bulimia

+- Unaccounted sources of money

+- Telling you about being asked to 'keep a secret' or dropping hints or clues about abuse.

-GUIDANCE FOR BRERETON BIG LOCAL CIO ON SELECTING THE DESIGNATED CHILD PROTECTION PERSON
+GUIDANCE FOR BIG LOCAL CIO MILLION ON SELECTING THE DESIGNATED ADULT PROTECTION PERSON